tantna/PB-DiffHiC/README.md

 source('PB-DiffHiC_two.R',encoding = 'UTF-8')
 PB_two(Datalist,Hkind,scale_factor,Scale=TRUE)
 ```
 - `Datalist` - The data list obtained after Gaussian convolution, where data from different conditions are stored in the list.
-The two-replicate setup is a general term, and the number of samples per condition can be ≥2.
 - `Hkind` - The number of short-range interactions.
 - `scale_factor` - This parameter can specify the value of the scaling factors.
 It is a vector with the length equal to the total number of samples (e.g., in `PB-DiffHiC`'s two-replicate setup, you can set `scale_factor` = rep(1,4)).
 - `Scale` - Whether to compute the scaling factors.
 If `Scale` = TRUE, the scaling factors will be computed based on short-range interactions, and the specified `scale_factor` value will be ignored.